akomakom/bryxxit-onepassword_lookup/README.md

         - 'puppet-common'
       url: 'http://localhost:8080' ## you can now also use https
       token: 'sometoken'
+      get_all_fields: true # optional, retrieve everything (as label:value pairs), not just username/password
 ```

 next try looking up a key.
 Note items can have the same title inside onepassword.
 These are now combined and returned as an array.
 Does not work yet when multiple vaults are defined.